By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Which is better for couples: king or split king?

 It depends on your specific needs.
-A standard king is better if you prioritize a seamless surface, cuddle frequently, and have similar sleep preferences.
+A standard king is better if you prioritize a smooth surface, cuddle frequently, and have similar sleep preferences.
 A split king is better if preferences differ significantly, one partner snores, or either partner gets up frequently at night.
 There is no universal answer.

 The Verdict